 For all private tables and for write access to public tables, CartoDB enforces secure API access that requires you to authorize your queries through the use of an API key or with OAuth using a Consumer key and Secret.
 Using the API key or OAuth, you can access and write data to private and public tables in your account.
 Below are instructions for using either.

 The API key offers the simplest way to access private data or perform writes and updates to your account.
 Like OAuth data, be sure not to share your API key with anyone you don't want to give write access to!
 You can always reset your key in your admin dashboard.

 Go to your dashboard.

-In the top left, click Your api keys.
+In the top right, click Your api keys.